MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 Rotate the selection around its centroid by dragging the display roughly in a circle.
 The centroid position is marked with a cross.

+### Paste tags

+Set tags from the internal tag clipboard and start the property editor.

 ### ![Copy](../images/ic_menu_copy_holo_light.png) Copy

 Copy the selected objects  to the internal copy and paste buffer.